Beyond Factual Accuracy: Evaluating Coverage of Diverse Factual Information in Long-form Text Generation: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Dataset.} We conducted our experiments using the ClueWeb09 Category B corpus--a large-scale web collection with over 50 million English documents \cite{clueweb09}.
-This corpus has been used in TREC Web Track from 2009 to 2012 \cite{}, consisting of 200 topics, derived from a commercial search engine's query log, balanced for popularity.
+This corpus has been used in TREC Web Track from 2009 to 2012 \cite{trec09, trec10, trec11, trec12}, consisting of 200 topics, derived from a commercial search engine's query log, balanced for popularity.
 Each topic includes a topic title (i.e., often used as the keyword search query), a description (i.e., detailed description of the information need), type, and subtopics (i.e., diverse aspects of the topic).
 The relevance judgments encompass 38,637 query-document pairs, with 19.06\% (7366) marked as relevant.
 The dataset's unique advantage lies in its comprehensive coverage of internet content and human-annotated relevance judgments for topical diversity assessment.
 Relevance was judged either binary or on a five-point scale (later converted to binary), with documents considered relevant when containing useful information for specific subtopics.
 In our experiments with this collection, we filtered out spam documents using the Waterloo spam scorer \cite{spam} with the threshold of 70\%.
 We used BM25 to retrieve 1000 documents for each topic (given its title as the query string) and considered these documents for retrieval in our factual verification process.
-The query set comprises 50 carefully selected faceted queries, each containing 3-8 subtopics representing different aspects of the information need.
+From the original 200 TREC topics, we filtered out approximately 21 queries that were not suitable for long-form text generation evaluation (e.g., queries asking for images, URLs, or specific data points), resulting in 179 valid queries.
+For human evaluation and detailed component analysis, we randomly sampled 50 queries from this filtered set due to cost constraints.
+These 50 queries were also used for LLM evaluation to ensure consistency and enable direct comparison with human judgments.

 \paragraph{Experimental Setup.} We evaluated four state-of-the-art LLMs: GPT-4, Llama-3-70B-Instruct, Mixtral-8x22B-Instruct-v0.1, and Openchat 3.5 (a fine-tune of Mistral-7B) \cite{wang2023openchat}.
 For each model, we generated responses for each test query.
 For the baselines in this paper, we used the query descriptions in their original format from the ClueWeb09 dataset as prompts, which are not optimized for producing very diverse outputs.